autogluon/autogluon-rag/src/agrag/evaluation/README.md

 ### max_eval_size
 **Type**: `int`, optional
 **Description**: The maximum number of datapoints to process for evaluation (default is None).
-This value should be less than the total number of datapoints.
+If this value is not less than the total number of datapoints (rows), the entire dataset will be used.